bimdata/quickstart-onpremise/README.md

 This ansible project aims to help you deploy the Bimdata applications on your servers.

 ## Prerequisites
+### Online
-Ansible server:
+- Ansible server:
   - python >= 3.10
   - must be able to contect through ssh to all the applicative servers

-For offline installation:
+- Applicative servers:
+  - python >= 3.5

+### Offline
-  - Ansible server must have:
+- Ansible server:
+  - python >= 3.10
   - ansible >= 10.1.0
   - sshpass

-  - All servers must have:
+  - must be able to contect through ssh to all the applicative servers

+- Applicative servers:
+  - python >= 3.5
   - docker
   - docker-compose >= 2.0
+  - bzip2

 ## Limitations
  - This project is given "as is", Bimdata.io can't be held accountable for data loss or